adonespitogo/remove-if-env/README.md

 ```

 ## Plugin Options

 **envVar** - Set the variable name of `removeIfEnv` object to be used in your codes.
 If not set, default is `removeIfEnv`.
+Your code must use this variable name when importing `remove-if-env.ts` file.